 The Physician Assistant Program Admissions Committee will make a holistic review of the application and may give consideration to the following as well as other factors when granting an interview: academic history and success, co-curricular activities, health care experience, military experience, Tennessee residency, applicants from groups currently underrepresented in the PA profession, non-traditional students, and those who represent the first in their family to pursue higher education.

 Each application is evaluated on its individual merits.
 Evidence of academic potential, knowledge of the health care system, motivation, personal maturity, self-assurance, good interpersonal skills as well as Tennessee residency, UT alumni, military experience, under-represented minority status and a willingness to provide care to the underserved will weigh strongly in the admission decision.
-Exceptions to meeting minimum criteria may be made based on the individual review.

 To be eligible for consideration for admission, applicants must fulfill the requirements listed below.
 Application and admission into the PA Program is very competitive: meeting the minimum requirements does NOT assure an interview for admission to the Master of Medical Science Physician Assistant (MMS-PA) program.

 - Baccalaureate degree from a regionally accredited college or university

 - Minimum overall CASPA GPA 2.75; Minimum Pre-Requisite Science GPA 2.75

 - Completion of all pre-requisites prior to enrollment